-Athletic Director Bill O’ Connor has hired Richard Romain-Dika as the new Head Women’s Soccer Coach for Bellevue College.
+Richard Romain-Dika is entering his third year as the Head Women’s Soccer Coach for Bellevue College.

 Romain-Dika is a familiar face at Bellevue College.
 He was an NWAC all-star for the Bulldog men’s soccer team in 2005 and 2006, leading Bellevue to the finals during his sophomore season.

-He is coaching the Rainier Beach HS boys’ soccer team this spring and also was on staff for the Cameroon Women’s National Team for the World Cup held in Canada this past year.
+He was on staff for the Cameroon Women’s National Team for the World Cup held in Canada.
 Romain-Dika has a B.A. in Business Administration from Eastern Washington University and is currently employed in the tech department on campus at Bellevue.

-Coach Farzeen joins Bellevue College Women’s Soccer staff as an assistant coach starting in 2016.
+Coach Farzeen joins Bellevue College Women’s Soccer staff as an assistant coach.

 Farzeen has been coaching soccer since 2003.
 He has completed his USSF National ‘C’ course and remains an active soccer player himself.
 He has coached at Bellevue Youth Soccer, FC Edmonds, Crossfire Select, Bellevue High School and most recently at Shoreline Community College.
 His philosophy is to foster a love for the game of soccer with an emphasis on team, where the whole is greater than the sum of its parts.
 This team-oriented philosophy has proven very successful demonstrated by an extremely high player return rate and an impressive record on the field.
 Farzeen is a great communicator and effectively utilizes benchmarks and visual communication methods to teach concepts.
 Farzeen firmly believes sportsmanship, character, respect and accountability are essential components of development of a successful, well-rounded athlete and he works hard to inspire these qualities in each player that he coaches.